ditpowuh/chat-beyond/README.md

 > Note that this does NOT cover the cost of using the models.

 Overview/Features:
-- Able to use any of OpenAI's models (if users need a specific model, `models.json` can be modified)
+- Able to use any of OpenAI's models (if technical users need a specific model, `models.js` can be modified)
 - Locally stored conversations and data (in a place where it is easy to find and accessible)
 - Estimates cost by calculating the number of tokens and applying the model's pricing
 - Made to be lightweight as possible whilst maintaining ease of use and configurability